source-data/soda-roberta/README.md

 ## Use the pipeline

 Tada!
-The trained models are now in /tokcl_models and you can try SmartTag:
+The trained models are now in /tokcl_models and you can try SmartTag-ging:

 ```
-python -m infer.smtag "We studied mice with genetic ablation of the ERK1 gene in brain and muscle."
+python -m predict.smtag "We studied mice with genetic ablation of the ERK1 gene in brain and muscle."
 ```